Skip Navigation

 Personnel

 SEBS Educational Opportunity Fund (EOF) prepares its students to solve some of the more challenging societal problems.
-Focused on access, academic excellence, and research, SEBS EOF cultivates student capacity to make adaptive changes in their educational development and overcome historic socioeconomic factors that challenge their potential for success.
-SEBS EOF seeks to provide services that assist students in navigating the complexities of an academic and social climate, within a global environment; and, facilitate an understanding of what is required to succeed in college as a science major.
+Focused on access, academic excellence, and research.
+SEBS EOF cultivates students' capacity to make adaptive changes in their educational development and overcome historic socioeconomic factors that challenge their potential for success.
+The EOF Program provides services that assist students in navigating the complexities of an academic and social climate, to facilitate meeting the requirements needed to succeed as a science major.

 Honors Programs